-Figure 25.
-Left: average number of pp interactions per event measured with the combinatorial model and the zero counting "OR" method as a function of the true value for two different thresholds (40 and 50 p.e.).
-Right: deviation from the true value.
+Figure 39.
+Top: average number of pp interactions per event measured with the zero counting "OR" method as a function of the true value for two different thresholds (40 and 50 p.e.).
+Bottom: deviation from the true value.

-With two different thresholds (40 and 50 p.e.), the agreement between the measured and the true number of pp interactions is within the statistical uncertainty when $\mu < 4$.
-For $\mu > 4$, the prediction starts to deviate from the true value.
-The reason is that the detection efficiency increases at larger μ due to the migration effect (see Section 5.3), therefore the number of empty events is smaller than the prediction and μ is overestimated.
+With two different thresholds (40 and 50 p.e.), the agreement between the measured and the true number of pp interactions is within the statistical uncertainty when $\mu < 5$ For $\mu > 5$, the prediction deviates from the true value.
+This is due to the fact that the detection efficiency is constant with μ .
+Due to the migration effect (Section 5.3), the detection efficiency increases with μ , therefore the number of empty events is smaller than the prediction and μ is overestimated.